 \section{Related Work}

 In the non-Byzantine federated learning setting, secure aggregation is performed through a procedure known as additive masking \cite{bonawitz2017practical}, \cite{acs2011have}.
-In this setup, users first agree on pairwise secret keys using a Diffie-Hellman type key exchange protocol \cite{diffie1976new}.
-After this step, users send a masked version of their local model to the server, where the masking is done using pairwise and private secret keys.
-Additive masking has a unique property that, when the masked models are aggregated at the server, additive masks cancel out, allowing the server to learn the aggregate of the local models.
-On the other hand, no information is revealed to the server about the local models beyond their aggregated value, which protects the privacy of individual users.
+In this setup, users first agree on pairwise secret keys using a Diffie-Hellman type key exchange protocol \cite{diffie1976new}, and send a masked version of their local update to the server, where the masking is done using pairwise and private secret keys.
+When the masked models are aggregated at the server, additive masks cancel out, allowing the server to learn the aggregate of the local updates.
 This process works well if no users drop during the execution of the protocol.
-In wireless environments, however, users may drop from the protocol anytime due to the variations in channel conditions, or user preferences.
+In wireless environments, however, users may drop from the protocol anytime due to the variations in channel conditions.
 Such user dropouts are handled by letting each user secret share their private and pairwise keys through Shamir's secret sharing \cite{shamir1979share}.
-Then, the server can remove the additive masks by collecting the secret shares from the surviving users.
+The server can remove the additive masks by collecting the secret shares from the surviving users.
 This approach leads to a quadratic communication overhead in the number of users.
 More recent approaches have focused on reducing the communication overhead, by training in a smaller parameter space \cite{konevcny2016federated}, autotuning the parameters\cite{bonawitz2019federated}, or by utilizing coding techniques \cite{so2020turbo}.

-Another line of work has focused on differentially-private federated learning approaches \cite{geyer2017differentially, sun2019can}, to protect the privacy of personally-identifiable information against inference attacks that may be initiated from the trained model.
-Although our focus in not on differential-privacy, we believe our approach may in principle be combined with differential privacy techniques \cite{dwork2008differential}, which is an interesting future direction.
+Another line of work has focused on differentially-private federated learning approaches \cite{geyer2017differentially, sun2019can}, to protect the privacy of personally-identifiable information against inference attacks.
+Although our focus is not on differential-privacy, our approach may in principle be combined with differential privacy techniques \cite{dwork2008differential}, which is an interesting future direction.
 Another important direction in federated learning is the study of fairness and how to avoid biasing the model towards specific users \cite{mohri2019agnostic, li2019fair}.
 The convergence properties of federated learning models are investigated in \cite{li2019convergence}.